 Monetizing off-platform offers creators more control and reliability of their earnings.
 Let’s take a look at what these platforms are.

 Memberships & Subscriptions

-Many creator platforms offer e-commerce services and have intergations with some of the biggest e-commerce platforms in the space.
-Some are Shopify, Magento Ecommerce, BigCommerce, etc.
+Many creator platforms offer e-commerce services and have integrations with some of the biggest e-commerce platforms in the space.
+Some are Shopify, Magento Ecommerce (now Adobe Commerce), BigCommerce, Popup, etc.

 Digital Products & Merch

 Companies provide creators with a wide variety of services with the goal to sell digital or physical merchandise.
 Manufacturing, printing, distribution, branding, etc. That way, creators don’t have to build their own supply chains, the companies do it for them.

 Companies like Spring, and Printify have a range of products to choose from, like clothes, phone cases, and custom prints.
 On the other side, Creative Fabrica is the place where digital creators sell different fonts, crafts designs, graphics, and other premium content.